 We recommend that you do not limit such messages to SMS.
 Put together an attractive email version that covers everything in as much detail as necessary.
 Medesk can help you add logos, clickable links and all sorts to your emails.

-All incoming communications from patients end up in the “Tasks” section in Medesk.
+Explore now >>All incoming communications from patients end up in the “Tasks” section in Medesk.
 Your admin team can read and react to each when required.
 You won’t need to resort to using any third-party messaging services to hear from your patients.

 Step 4: New Call Scripts for Receptionists

 After you have created emails and text messages and placed your feedback links online, you can expect to receive a multitude of questions, requests and bookings.
 You will need to work through them in a timely fashion so you don’t keep patients waiting too long.
-We recommend that you adopt call scripts for receptionists to loosely adhere.
+We recommend that you adopt call scripts for receptionists to loosely adhere to.
 You want a fine balance between getting across all the necessary information while retaining that human touch.

 Step 5: Set up Online Consultations